r-lib/pkgdown/tests/testthat/_snaps/data_home_sidebar.md

 ---

-    Can't find title & html for the component home.sidebar.components.fancy in '_pkgdown.yml'
+    Can't find title nor html for the component home.sidebar.components.fancy in '_pkgdown.yml'